astronomer/docs/learn/connections.md

 :::tip

-If you use a mix of strategies for managing connections, it's important to understand that when Airflow searches for connections, it uses the following order:
+If you use a mix of strategies for managing connections, it's important to understand that if the same connection is defined in multiple ways, Airflow uses the following order or precedence:

 1. Secrets Backend
 2. Astro Environment Manager